LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 *  `sendingChain.status != CHAIN_TERMINATED`,
 *  if `sendingChain.status == CHAIN_ACTIVE` then also validate  `isLive(sendingChainID,timestamp) == True`.
-   The `isLive` function is specified in [LIP "Properties, serialization, and initial values of the interoperability module"][base-interoperability-LIP], and `timestamp` is the timestamp of the block including the CCU.
+   The `isLive` function is specified in [LIP "Introduce Interoperability module"][base-interoperability-LIP], and `timestamp` is the timestamp of the block including the CCU.

 ##### Liveness Requirement for the First CCU